danptesta/pyblog-app/README.md

 # pyblog-app
-POC using serverless framework with dyanamodb and python
+POC using serverless framework with dynamodb and python